lespicker/jekyll-bootstrap/_posts/2016-02-17-kevin-raber.md

 {% img /images/bli/2016/02/molokai-south-mountains.jpg Southern topography of Molokai %}

 Once off the boat on this visit, my first stop was at the popular Paddler's Inn, not to eat, but to visit with Al Mercel, a senior Hawaiian gentleman who is a legendary bonsai master.
 I am into bonsai (the art of miniature Japanese trees) myself, so my wife and I had a grand time spending a couple of hours with Al and Paddler's Inn owner Jerry.
 I love learning from experienced bonsai masters and Al fit the bill perfectly.
+Al's masterpieces are on display in the restaurant/bar and get lots of attention.
 Can't wait to see him next year.

 On we went to Halawa Valley on the island's far east coast.
 This is not a trip for the faint-hearted, as the road hugs the coastal cliffs and winds its way to the spectacularly beautiful Halawa Valley park.
 The scenery is spectacular, but we were on Molokai only for a day visit this time, so I was conscious of the ferry's ticking clock and my need to keep moving.